microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 ### Installing Clang

-While some LLVM tools may only be available by compiling from source, *Clang* is readily available from package managers or as pre-compiled binaries on most systems.
+Depending on your platform, some LLVM tools may only be available by compiling from source.
+*Clang* however should be readily available from package managers or as pre-compiled binaries on most systems.
 LLVM's [official release page](https://releases.llvm.org/download.html) provides sources and binaries of LLVM and Clang.
 It's recommended to use LLVM version 11.1.0, as this is the version used by the Q# compiler.

 Here are some suggestions on how to obtain Clang for different platforms:

-* **Ubuntu** : `apt install clang-11` (NOTE: this installs the command `clang-11` not `clang`)
+* **Ubuntu** : `sudo apt install clang-11` (NOTE: this installs the command `clang-11` not `clang`)
 * **Windows** : `choco install llvm --version=11.1.0` using [chocolatey](https://chocolatey.org/)
 * **macOS** : `brew install llvm@11` using [homebrew](https://brew.sh/)